-Manuel López-Gómez is taking the musical world by storm as one of today’s most exciting conductors.
-Following hugely successful performances including the Los Angeles Philharmonic, Washington National Symphony, Detroit Symphony, Philharmonique de Radio France, Gothenburg Symphony, Sydney Symphony, Rotterdam Philharmonic, Seoul Philharmonic, Czech Philharmonic, Moscow Philharmonic, Simón Bolívar Symphony Orchestra, Opéra de Paris and Frankfurt hr-Sinfonieorchester; Manuel is increasingly recognized as a conductor of visionary and inspiring capabilities.
+Manuel López-Gómez is one of today’s most exciting conductors.
+Following hugely successful performances including the Washington National Symphony, Detroit Symphony, Philharmonique de Radio France, Gothenburg Symphony, Sydney Symphony, Rotterdam Philharmonic, Seoul Philharmonic, Czech Philharmonic, Moscow Philharmonic, Simón Bolívar Symphony Orchestra, Opéra de Paris and Frankfurt hr-Sinfonieorchester; Manuel is increasingly recognized as a conductor of visionary and inspiring capabilities.

 Highlights from the 2014/15 season, included his return to the Orchestre Philharmonique de Radio France as well as performances with the Royal Liverpool Philharmonic, Nordwestdeutsche Philharmonie and Württembergische Philharmonie in Germany, and came to a triumphant close with a highly successful debut with the Washington’s National Symphony Orchestra at the Kennedy Center.